RichardLitt/awesome-opsec/README.md

 ## Articles

 - [On Cybersecurity and being targeted](http://www.kennethreitz.org/essays/on-cybersecurity-and-being-targeted).
 This is a good read on people targeting GitHub accounts through DNS redirects, and why you should have 2FA for everything enabled.
+- [The 4 Basic Steps of Online Privacy](http://www.vanschneider.com/the-4-basic-steps-of-online-privacy/).
+This is a very easy introductory read to personal operational security, aimed towards Designers.

 ## Contribute